 What is Valerian?

-This article tries to answer as to what is Valerian.
-This herb is also known as Valeriana officinalis, Valeriana wallichii, Tagar, Indian valerian.
-Valeriana originated from the Latin word Valere meaning to be in good health.
+This herb is also known as Valeriana officinalis, Valeriana wallichii and as Indian valerian.
+Valeriana originated from the Latin word Valere meaning to be in good health.*

-The chemical Constituents of Valerian are Valepotriates, Baldrinal , Isovaleric acid, Valerenic acid , Valernal, Valerenone, Bornyl Acetate, Bornyl isovalerate, Elemol, Actinidine, Valerianine.
 The Valepotriates which are the active constituents of Valerian have an anxiolytic effect on the symptoms of anxiety.
-Ref: Phytother Res: 2002 No; 16( 7) : 650-4.
-Andreatini R, Satori V A , Seabra ML Leite J R. Valerian Root historically has been used as a Tranquilizer.
-It is known to be used to treat the problems related to stress and strain.
+Ref: Phytother.
+The root historically has been used as a Tranquilizer.
+It is known to be used to treat the problems related to stress and strain.*

 Valerenic acid is thought to be, at least partly responsible for the sedative properties of the essential oil of Valerian.
 It has both sedative and anti-anxiety properties.
-The studies shows that Valerenic acid closely resembles Pentobarbital, therefore it is likely to have central depressant activity rather than a muscle relaxant or neuroleptic effect.
+The studies show that Valerenic acid closely resembles Pentobarbital, therefore it is likely to have central depressant activity.*

 External Use: Valerian external application is advisable in Rheumatism, a type of Arthritis.*

-Nervous System: Valerian acts as an analgesic and Medhya (To promote intellectual activity).
-It is also known to help with Hysteria , Arthritis and Gout.
+Nervous System: Valerian acts as an analgesic and to promote intellectual activity.
+It is also known to help with Hysteria, Arthritis and Gout.*

-Digestive System: Valerian is useful to help with Jaundice , Enlargement of spleen, Stomach-ache, etc .
+Digestive System: Valerian is useful to help with Jaundice, enlargement of spleen, stomach aches, etc.*

 Respiratory System: Valerian is well known to help with Cough.*

-Skin: Valerian is a good remedy to help with the problems of Vitiated Blood (helps purifying blood).
+Skin: Valerian is a good remedy to help purify blood.*

 The literature on surveys done for Valerian shows that it has a high therapeutic value.
 Scientists have generated the active constituents by tissue culture techniques.

 Valerian is also know to have anti-spasmodic effects.
 Shampoos and creams contain 0.2 – 10% percentage of the extract to control the formation of Dandruff.
-Ref: Medicinal Plants Cultivation and their uses H. Panda.
+Ref: Medicinal Plants Cultivation and their uses.

 Valerian is also useful in helping with hypertension, muscle cramps, joint pains and insomnia.

-A word of caution, excessive dose of Valerian could produce Vertigo, Vomiting, and Belching, Bleeding and Convulsions .
+A word of caution, excessive doses of Valerian could produce Vertigo, Vomiting, Belching, Bleeding and Convulsions.
 Always stay within the mentioned limits of this herb and do not abuse this herb.
 Also, this herb should not be given to children or pregnant women.

-I hope the above discussion was good to understand what Valerian is.
+I hope the above discussion was good to understand Valerian.
 In many situations it is advisable to seek the help of a Medical Doctor, before using herbal alternatives.

-Dr. Satya Narayana is the moderator and editor of this article originally written by Dr. Veena Deo, an Ayurvedic Doctor in India.
 All the information provided and on supplements above and opinions expressed above should not be construed as medical advice.
 This information is provided for educational purposes only.
 Any statements made above have not been evaluated by the Food and Drug Administration.
 Any products discussed above are not intended to diagnose, treat, cure or prevent any disease.
-To consult Dr. Satya Narayana, please send an email to firstname.lastname@example.org